JanPoonthong/dotflies/git.md

-git submodule update --init --recursive # pull submodule git submodule update --recursive --remote # pull and update all submodule
+git submodule update --init --recursive # pull submodule git submodule update --recursive --remote # pull and update all submodule git reset HEAD~ # reset all the file that had been added to commit but didn't push to the server yet
 ```

 ### Merge